 pg_stat_statements: Digging into details

-To answer the question whether additional disks make sense or not, it is important to extract statistics from the system.
-The best tool to do that is in my judgement pg_stat_statements, which is currently part of the PostgreSQL contrib module.
+To answer the question, whether additional disks make sense or not, it is important to extract statistics from the system.
+In my opinion, the best tool to do that pg_stat_statements, which is currently part of the PostgreSQL contrib module.